smartsdk/dataModels/Building/BuildingOperation/doc/spec.md

-This data model has been partially developed in cooperation with mobile operators and the [GSMA](http://www.gsma.com/connectedliving/iot-big-data/), compared to GSMA data model following changes are introduced:
+This data model has been partially developed in cooperation with mobile operators and the [GSMA](http://www.gsma.com/connectedliving/iot-big-data/), compared to GSMA data model the following changes are introduced:

 * `refRelatedDeviceOperation` replaces `refRelatedOperation`